-D - 4 TRANSFER OF WARRANTY
+D-4 TRANSFER OF WARRANTY

 Four Winns' confidence in the product and our warranty commitments can extend after the original purchaser may choose to move on to a new boat.
 The remainder of the Four Winns warranty coverage is transferable to the second owner of the boat for a fee.
 The warranty may be transferred only once.
 Registration of the second owner is required and the amount of the transfer fee is indicated on the warranty statement of the Warranty Registration Card.
 Transfer of the remainder of the warranty must occur within five (5) years of the original retail sale.
-The transfer fee must be paid within fifteen (15) days of purchase of the used boat by check, money order or cashier's check payable to Four Winns.
+The transfer fee must be paid within fifteen (15) days of purchase of the used boat by check, money order or cashier's check payable to Four Winns, L.L.C.
 Proof of purchase date is required.
-We will notify the appropriate engine manufacturer of the boat warranty transfer.
-The Winning EdgeTM Owner Protection Plan thoroughly describes the action required to transfer warranty coverage.
+The Winning Edge[TM] Owner Protection Plan thoroughly describes the action required to transfer warranty coverage.

-D - 5 PRE-OWNED UNIT REGISTRATION
+D-5 PRE-OWNED UNIT REGISTRATION